aglavic/plotpy/README.txt

 ----------- 0 - introduction --------------
 This is the third release of scripts for plotting mpms/ppms, 4Circle, reflectometer, treff, dns and in12 data.
+The main goal of this project is to create one framework for common data evaluation of a bunch of instuments so that common tasks are automated and the user saves a lot of time.
+Many people use gnuplot and with this program you can create nice gnuplot graphs quite fast and change the gnuplot script after exporting it.
 For a description of the features see chapter 3.
 If you would like some new features, found any bugs or would like to have additional file-types supported by the script feel free to go to the Wiki http://atzes.homeip.net/plotwiki/ .
 Any contribution